Mortgage rates top 7%, hitting highest level since 2001

 The jump in borrowing costs is discouraging Americans from applying for mortgages and refinancing, noted Joel Kan, deputy chief economist at the Mortgage Bankers Association.
 Sales of previously occupied U.S. homes fell in September for the eighth month in a row, matching the pre-pandemic sales pace from a decade ago.

-Some economists think mortgage costs are likely to keep climbing as the Federal Reserve continues lifting its benchmark interest rate in order to curb inflation.
+Some economists think mortgage costs are likely to keep climbing as the Federal Reserve continues lifting its benchmark interest rate to curb inflation.

 The Fed doesn't set mortgage rates directly, but loan costs typically move in concert with the federal funds rate.
 Wall Street analysts expect the Fed to hike rates twice more by year-end.